Inédits

-Inédits is an album by French rock band Magma.
-It was released in 1977 and features unreleased pieces and music that would eventually be used in the band's 2004 studio album K.A.
+Inédits is a live outtakes album by French rock band Magma.
+It was released in 1977 and features several unreleased pieces that were played in concerts from 1972-1975.
+The pieces "Om Zanka", "Gamma", and "Gamma Anteria", in that order, would eventually be used for the third track of the band's 2004 studio album K.A.
 (Kohntarkosz Anteria).
 The album was first released on Tapioca, then on LTM, and more recently on Seventh.
 It is noted for its poor sound quality.